Jane Greg: United-Irishwoman in Belfast

 In 1797 Jane's brother, Cunningham Greg, was suspected of contributing significant amounts of cash for the support of United Irish prisoners in Dublin.
 In November of that year, Lord Lieutenant Camden informed the British Home Secretary, the Duke of Portland that Jane Greg and her brother had been giving food and assistance to some members of the Monaghan militia imprisoned in Belfast, who had been condemned to death for joining the United Irishmen.
 Her brother's house was attacked by loyalist members of the militia, an action that appears to have been condoned by Dublin Castle.
 This may have led her to leave Belfast and seek shelter with her brother Samuel in Manchester.

 Greg was reported to have been stopped and searched for United Irish propaganda upon her arrival in England.
-Not found on her person were letters that might have revealed the political sympathies of Lady Londonderry, Frances Stewart, sister to the Lord Lieutenant of Ireland, Earl Camden, and step mother of the Irish Chief Secretary, Viscount Castlereagh.
+Not found on her person were letters that might have revealed the political sympathies of Lady Londonderry, Frances Stewart, sister to the Lord Lieutenant of Ireland, Earl Camden, and stepmother of the Irish Chief Secretary, Viscount Castlereagh.
 Samuel Greg, who gave his sister refuge in Manchester, was anxious lest her friendship with Lady Londonderry "and her letters" bring suspicion upon him, as "the only Irish gentleman in the town".
 Reflecting on the precariousness of her own position, Lady Londonderry had written to her friend "not to be surprised" if she hears that "a certain republican countess" has been denounced.

-In 1800, after the crushing of the 1798 Rebellion Greg returned to Belfast with the children of Roger O'Connor who had been visiting their father, then imprisoned at Fort George, Scotland.
+In 1800, after the crushing of the 1798 Rebellion, Greg returned to Belfast with the children of Roger O'Connor who had been visiting their father, then imprisoned at Fort George, Scotland.
 She was in the company of George Smith, a radical London barrister, who had defended both the O'Connor brothers in their trials for sedition.
 Martha McTier thought this was an imprudent decision on Greg's part: "It was curious and rather unlucky, that after all which passed and the far more which has been said, poor JG should make her first entrance here with an O'Connor party".